Sneha7733/My-First-React-App/README.md

 ### Frontend Architecture

-- *React Components:* Structured components such as Navbar, Sidebar, Validator List, and Validator Details are used to organize the application's frontend.
+- *React Components:* Structured components such as Navbar, Sidebar(Top Validator List), Validator Search and Validator Details are used to organize the application's frontend.
-- *Routing:* Handled by react-router-dom to navigate between different sections of the application (Welcome, Validator List, Validator Details, About).
+- *Routing:* Handled by react-router-dom to navigate between different sections of the application (Welcome,Validator Search, Validator Details, About Top Validator List from Sidebar).

 ### Backend Integration